o11899nine/Bulk-Lyrics/README.md

 - Make it a .exe

 ## Bugs to address
-- '&' symbol in song makes google search not work.
-This is due to the fact that google uses the '&' symbol in the url of the search.
-Same issue will probably arise with other symbols as well
+- delete_extra_text function deletes too much sometimes
+- user is not prompted to open file when choosing directory on the second attempt instead of the first